PixelboysTM/mlc_engine/README.md

 > [SACNView](https://sacnview.org/) is a great tool for debugging and viewing raw sACN output.

+> For debugging purposes Swagger and Rapidoc is supported under (/api /rapi)

+> MLC works towards supporting all fixtures from [OFL](https://open-fixture-library.org/) out of the box.

 ## Usage

 While the Project is in early development no prebuilt executables are provided.